MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms.md

 ---

 ## Basic Mechanisms of MeVisLab (Example: Building a Contour Filter) {#TutorialBasicMechanics}
-In this chapter you will learn the basic mechanisms of the MeVisLab IDE.
+In this chapter, you will learn the basic mechanisms of the MeVisLab IDE.
 You will learn how to reuse existing modules to load and view data, and you will build your first processing pipeline.

 {{< youtube "hRspMChITE4">}}